Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 Botanical Name: Crassula ovata ‘Minima’

-It is quite different from the Crassula Ovata ‘Little Jade Tree’.
-The plant creates a bushy structure in small containers and forms leaves clusters on several little branches.
+It is quite different from the Crassula ovata ‘Little Jade Tree’.
+The plant creates a bushy structure in small containers and forms leaf clusters on several small branches.

 13. Pink Jade

 Botanical Name: Crassula ovata ‘Pink Beauty’